Practical Survey Design and Web-Based Methods

 Stag Hill campus, University of Surrey, Guildford, Surrey GU2 7XH

-This course introduces participants to the general principles of survey design, before considering some of the central challenges facing survey methodology in the move to online data collection.
-The methodological focus of the course will be underpinned by examples of substantive empirical work from survey practitioners.
-Participants will also gain first hand experience of online survey design using the Qualtrics software package.
+This module will introduce you to the general principles of survey design, before considering some of the central challenges facing survey methodology in the move to online data collection.
+The methodological focus of the module will be underpinned by examples of substantive empirical work from survey practitioners.
+You will gain first-hand experience of online survey design using the Qualtrics software package.